Block Apps

 Block Apps on iPhone

-Supervised App Blocking with Allowlist Mode
+App Blocking with Supervised Mode

 For example, I've gone ahead and blocked all but a small handful of useful apps on my iPhone here: